 Subject to secrecy provisions in other legislation

-Containing information about business affairs of another person or organisation
+Containing information about business affairs, another person or organisation

 Requesting a review of a decision